-A spiritual lineage is a timeless stream of Dharmic transmission, flowing across generations, geography, and cultures from teacher to teacher, tracing back to the historical Buddha.
-Lineage is important in Buddhism because it shows that a particular community follows an authentic line of teachers and dharma; thereby certifying that its teachings and practices are genuine.
-In Zen and Thièn, transmission is a direct, oral exchange from teacher to student, fostering immediate insight, while Pure Land traditions allow teachings to transcend time and place through the universal call of Great Compassion.
+A lineage is a stream of spiritual transmission, flowing across generations, geography, and cultures, tracing back to the historical Buddha 2,400 years ago.
+Lineage is important in Buddhism because it shows that a particular community follows an authentic line of teachers and dharma (teachings); thereby certifying that its teachings and practices are genuine.
+In Zen, this transmission is a direct oral exchange from teacher to student, fostering immediate insight, while Pure Land traditions allow teachings to transcend time and place through the working of Amida Buddha.

 Dr. (Rev.) Taitetsu Unno (1929-2014 C.E.)

-A distinguished Buddhist scholar and Shin Buddhist minister, Dr. Taitetsu Unno earned his PhD in Buddhist Studies from the University of Tokyo in 1968 and taught at Smith College in Northampton, Massachusetts.
-His modern classics, River of Fire, River of Water (1998) and Bits of Rubble Turned into Gold (2002), and numerous magazine articles successfully introduced Shin Buddhism to contemporary audiences throughout the world soldifying his position as the foremost Shin teacher in the western world.
-In the early 2000s, Dr. Unno mentored Rev. Lewis (Senpai), a long-time sangha member and student via his Noho Lay Teacher Training Program, and later personally guided the creation of the early Fellowship.
-Revered as the “grandfather” of our organization, Unno’s legacy inspires us to accept ourselves as we are, deeply hear the voice of Great Compassion, and voice the nembutsu, offering a path to enlightenment for all seekers.
+A distinguished Buddhist scholar and Shin Buddhist minister, Rev. Taitetsu Unno earned his PhD in Buddhist Studies from the University of Tokyo in 1968 and later had a long teaching career at Smith College in Northampton, Massachusetts.
+His modern classics, River of Fire, River of Water (1998) and Bits of Rubble Turned into Gold (2002), and numerous magazine articles successfully introduced Shin Buddhism to contemporary audiences throughout the world soldifying his position as the foremost Shin teacher in the Americas.
+In the early 2000s, Dr. Unno mentored Rev. Lewis, a long-time sangha member of his Northampton Shin Sangha and student of his Noho Lay Teacher Training Program.
+He personally guided the creation of the early Buddhist Faith Fellowship and is revered as the “grandfather” of our organization.
+Unno’s legacy inspires us to accept ourselves as we are within the embrace of the Great Compassion (Amida), deeply hear and voice of the Buddha Name (namu-amida-butsu).
+He offers a practical and sane spiritual path for those entangled in 21st century’s chaotic world.

 Venerable Thich Tri Hoang (20th–21st century)

-A 43rd-generation Thièn Lâm Tế master and root teacher of our Dharma teacher Rev. Lewis (Senpai), Thich Tri Hoang founded the Buddhist Order in 2000 to share the scope and breadth of Buddhist teachings in North America.
-Ordained in 1973 at the Hai Duc Temple in Vietnam, he inherited the 9th-generation Lieu Quán lineage, which integrates Thièn meditation with Pure Land’s niệm Phật (nembutsu).
+A 43rd-generation Thièn Lâm Tế master and root teacher of our Dharma teacher Rev. Lewis, Thich Tri Hoang founded the Dharma Teacher Order in 2000 to share the scope and breadth of Buddhist teachings in North America.
+Ordained in 1973 at the Hai Duc Temple in Vietnam, he inherited the 9th-generation Lieu Quán lineage, which integrates Thièn Vietnamese Zen) meditation with Pure Land’s Niệm Phật (nembutsu).
 His teachings acentuates tolerance, encouraging diverse interpretations of the Dharma, honoring Theravada, Mahayana, Zen and Pure Land wisdom.
-His legacy directly shapes our Meditation & Talk Sundays, where his emphasis on sitting meditation, open discussions, rituals, and chanting have become the core of our programs.
+His legacy directly shapes our Meditation & Talk Sundays, where his emphasis on sitting meditation, open discussions, minimal rituals, and chanting have become the core of our programs.

 Lieu Quán (1670 – 1740 C.E.)

 A Vietnamese Zen master, Lieu Quán founded the Lieu Quán Thièn lineage, blending meditation with Pure Land devotion.
-His teachings emphasized compassion, mindfulness, and action making the Buddha’s Way accessible through clear meditative practices and the voicing of the Buddha-name (niệm Phật).
-As part of his legacy, he established a number monasteries and revitalized Vietnamese Zen, mentoring disciples who shared Thièn across the country.
-His integration of Zen’s clarity with Pure Land’s faith has shaped modern Vietnamese Buddhism, in his home country and throughout the world.
-Lieu Quán’s teaching influence on contemporary Vietnamese Zen and Pure Land teachings has guided many 21st century practitioners like the famous Zen and Pure Land Masters Thich Nhat Hanh and Thich Tri Hong to awaken to and share wisdom and compassion to all seekers, offering a path to enlightenment that combines mindfulness with devotional action.
+His teachings emphasized compassion, mindfulness, and action.
+He made the Buddha’s Way accessible to the masses through clear meditative practices and the voicing of the Buddha-name (niệm Phật).
+As part of his legacy, he established a number of monasteries and revitalized Vietnamese Zen, by mentoring disciples who shared across the country.
+Lieu Quán’s influence on contemporary Vietnamese Zen and Pure Land teachings has guided many 21st century practitioners like Thich Nhat Hanh and Thich Tri Hoang to awaken to and then share a relatable dharma to all seekers.

 Shinran (1173-1263 C.E.)